-Community Connections is a program funded by the Employment and Social Development Canada that is designed to help seniors in St. Albert and the Sturgeon Region to age in place.
-The initiative has three components:
+Community Connections is IN TRANSITION.
+The program, funded by the Employment and Social Development Canada 2023-2025, was designed to help seniors in St. Albert and the Sturgeon Region to age in place.
+It had three components:

 - Friendly Visits and Calls: Help reduce loneliness.
 Volunteers visit or call seniors on a weekly basis.
 Individuals can self-refer or refer other persons.
-The visits and the training of visitors are free.
+No new applications for a visitor are being consider.

 Loneliness and social isolation can have significant negative impacts on both mental and physical health.